CarterG-17/Rheoscale_2.0/README.md

 #### Position classes:
 At least 5 amino acid variants are required for each position to be analyzed.
 RheoScale first uses the value and error for the wild-type variant to determine whether a position is “neutral” or “non-neutral”.
 The variant sets for non-neutral positions are then assessed with a modified histogram analysis.

-The logic used to define position classes follows the order: Neutral>Toggle>Rheostat>Moderate/Adverse/WT-Inactive_split/Enhancing.
+The hierarchical logic used to define position classes follows the order: Neutral>Toggle>Rheostat>Moderate/Adverse/WT-Inactive_split/Enhancing.

 The descriptions of these position classes, as well as the publications describing their default score thresholds, are:
 >>Neutral: At least 70% of substitutions have WT-like outcomes for the parameter measured.
 The neutral score for each position, which is used to assign neutral positions, is calculated separately from all other scores, by using a neutral bin that is centered on the wild-type value and is (usually) independent of the histogram bin size.
 Reference: Martin, Tyler A., Tiffany Wu, Qingling Tang, Larissa L. Dougherty, Daniel J Parente, Liskin Swint-Kruse, and Aron W. Fenton.
 2020.
 'Identification of biochemically neutral positions in liver pyruvate kinase', Proteins: Structure, Function, and Bioinformatics, 88: 1340-50